Excel Create Database (Table of Contents)

 - Select Format as Table drop-down menu.
 You can choose a table layout of your own.

-Once you click a particular table format, a table window will pop up with the range of data selected, and a dotted line will surround that range.
-You can change the range of the data therein in the table dialog box as well.
+Once you click a particular table format, a table window will pop up with the selected data range, and a dotted line will surround that range.
+You can also change the range of the data in the table dialog box.

 Once you are happy with the range, you can choose, OK.
 You can see your data in a tabular form now.
 See the screenshot given below: